benslamahassen/discovery-service/README.md

 This is a RESTful Discovery Service that keeps track of different client applications by receiving periodic heartbeats.
 The service registers the applications and periodically removes those that did not send any heartbeats within a specified time frame ( configuarbale with env variables ).
 This service can be used to discover applications and get information about them, such as their group, instance ID, creation time, and metadata.

+Checkout [structure docs](./docs/structure.md) for more information about the project structure.

 # Running the service